MacFJA/value-provider/README.md

 # ValueProvider #

 **ValueProvider** allow you to access to your object's property value without knowing the way the object have defined to do so.
-Public property, getter/setter?
-Let's `MutatorAndPropertyProvider` take care of this.
+Property, getter/setter?
+Let's `GuessProvider` take care of this.

 ## Features ##